 Participating in our recreation and fitness services is a fantastic way to make friends and enjoy activities and learn things outside of the lecture theatre.

-Joining clubs can make your student experience at Victoria richer and more rewarding.
+Joining clubs can make your student experience richer and more rewarding.
 With over 100 clubs on campus, there’s sure to be one right for you.

 Learn key study skills